PRBonn/PIN_SLAM/README.md

 The SLAM results and logs will be output in the `output_root` folder specified in the config file.

-You may check [here](https://github.com/PRBonn/PIN_SLAM/blob/main/eval/README.md) for the results that can be obtained with the repository at a certain [checkpoint](https://github.com/PRBonn/PIN_SLAM/tree/1123b252457828f2f1873be8db4834b7aeb8e683) on a couple of popular datasets.
+You may check [here](https://github.com/PRBonn/PIN_SLAM/blob/main/eval/README.md) for the results that can be obtained with this repository on a couple of popular datasets.

 The training logs can be monitored via [Weights & Bias](wandb.ai) online if you turn on the `wandb_vis_on` option in the config file.
 If it's your first time using Weights & Bias, you will be requested to register and log in to your wandb account.